Nathan Kress

 Nathan Karl Kress (born November 18, 1992) is an American actor.
-Kress began his career at the age of four, notably appearing in several television commercials and providing the voices of Easy and Tough Pup in the comedy-drama film Babe: Pig in the City (1998).
+He began his career at the age of three, appearing in television commercials and providing the voices of Easy and Tough Pup in the comedy-drama film Babe: Pig in the City (1998).
 He resumed acting seven years later on the talk show Jimmy Kimmel Live!
 (2005), and thereafter had regular appearances on several Nickelodeon productions, including Toplin on the sitcom Drake & Josh (2007).
 Kress rose to prominence for portraying Freddie Benson on the Nickelodeon sitcom iCarly (2007–2012), which earned him five Young Artist Award nominations.
-He reprised his role in the revival series of the same name (2021–present).

-He also subsequently voiced Wedge Antilles in the Disney XD animated series Star Wars Rebels (2016–2017).
+He reprised his role in the revival series of the same name (2021–2023).
+He also subsequently voiced Wedge Antilles in the Disney XD animated series Star Wars Rebels (2016–2017) and the voice of JJ Jameson in the Netflix animated series Pinky Malinky (2019).

 Early life

-Kress was born on November 18, 1992 in Glendale, California.
+Kress was born Nathan Karl Kress on November 18, 1992, in Glendale, California to Allison (née Shows) and Steven Kress.
 He has two brothers, Andrew and Kevin, neither of whom are involved in show business.
 He began his professional career at the age of four when he displayed a natural talent for memorizing and re-enacting the shows he saw on television, prompting his mother to take him to an open "cattle call" showcase where he was quickly signed with a talent agent.